 - A limited amount of argon is used in germanium and silicon crystals which are used in electric light bulbs, transistors, etc.

 - The boiling point of helium is the least when compared to any other liquid.
 It is used to obtain the lowest temperatures required in lasers.

 - Helium is used in nuclear reactors as a cooling gas and used as a flow-gas in liquid-gas chromatography.
 It finds its application in airships and helium balloons.

 - Helium balloons are used to check the weather of a particular region.
 Helium is preferred over hydrogen though hydrogen is cheaper, as helium is readily available and hydrogen is highly inflammable.
-Hence due to safety issues helium is preferred in aircrafts.
+Hence, due to safety issues helium is preferred in aircraft.

 - Neon is used in discharge tubes which is the reason behind the reddish-orange glow produced by neon lights.

-- Xenon and krypton find its application in photographic flash units due to the generation of a very bright light.
+- Xenon and krypton find their application in photographic flash units due to the generation of very bright light.
 It is also used in lighthouses.

-- Neon, xenon, and krypton are used to produce different color lights.
+- Neon, xenon, and krypton are used to produce different colour lights.